nf-core/website/src/content/events/2024/hackathon-march-2024/belgium-ghent-university.md

 ## Pizzas

-We will have free pizzas for lunch on Tuesday March 19th (Thanks to Seqera for sponsoring this!)
+We will have free pizzas for lunch on Tuesday March 19th (Thanks to Seqera for sponsoring this!).